Azure/Enterprise-Scale/docs/wiki/How-Enterprise-Scale-Works.md

   - Enforce encryption for Azure SQL
   - Prevent IP forwarding
   - Prevent inbound RDP from internet
-  - Ensure subnets are associated with Network Security Groups
+  - Ensure subnets are associated with network security groups
-  - Ensure subnets are associated with User-Defined routes
+  - Ensure subnets are associated with user-defined routes